ITxPT/DataDictionary/Concepts/Concepts.md

 **Definition:** An item of equipment installed either fixed (PLACE EQUIPMENT) or on-board vehicles (VEHICLE EQUIPMENT).
 A service (LOCAL SERVICE such as LEFT LUGGAGE, TICKETING SERVICE) is considered as immaterial equipment as well.

+## ENTRANCE FOR PASSENGER SPACE ##

+**Source:** ITxPT

+**Definition:** A PASSENGER ENTRANCE used as an entry- and/or exit- point to or from a certain PASSENGER SPACE along with information if the designated exit and entry directions of the PASSENGER ENTRANCE are aligned or reversed in relation to the PASSENGER SPACE.

 ## EQUIPMENT PLACE ##

 **Source:** Transmodel